Inklingo

 adjectiveB1general

-Use 'lejano' specifically for memories or feelings that are from a long time ago, emphasizing the temporal distance rather than a lack of detail.
+Use 'lejano' specifically for memories or feelings that are distant in time, evoking a sense of the past rather than a lack of clarity.

 Two small, distinct, lush green islands are separated by a massive, wide expanse of deep blue ocean, symbolizing separation.